Install the Anthropic SDK

 ANTHROPIC_API_KEY, notCLAUDE_API_KEYorANTHROPIC_KEY.
 The SDK only reads the official name. - Model IDs change: pin the full ID with the date suffix (

 claude-haiku-4-5-20251001) when you want stability.
-The shorter alias (claude-haiku-4-5) follows the latest snapshot and can change behavior under you. - Rate limits hit fast on free credits: a tight loop of test calls will hit the per-minute limit.
+The shorter alias (claude-haiku-4-5) follows the latest snapshot and can shift behavior under you. - Rate limits hit fast on free credits: a tight loop of test calls will trip the per-minute limit.
 Add

-time.sleep(1)or use theusagefield to back off. - Streaming differs from one-shot:
+time.sleep(1)or read theusagefield to back off. - Streaming differs from one-shot:

 .messages.createis one-shot.
-For token-by-token streaming, use.messages.stream(Python) or.messages.stream(Node) — different return type, you iterate over deltas. - Prompt caching: enable it explicitly with
+For token-by-token streaming, use.messages.stream(Python) or.messages.stream(Node).
+Different return type, you iterate over deltas. - Prompt caching: turn it on explicitly with

 cache_controlblocks.
-The SDK doesn't cache automatically; you tag what's cacheable.
+The SDK won't cache for you; you tag what's cacheable.
 Worth it for any prompt over 1k input tokens that you reuse.

-With verify.py or verify.mjs printing a reply, you're ready to build against Claude.
-Most production code differs from the verify script only in the message list and error handling.
+Once verify.py or verify.mjs prints a reply, you're ready to build against Claude.
+Most production code differs from that verify script in only two places: the message list and the error handling.
+Post 10 closes out the toolbox.

 From the dictionary